JCode1986/ChiropracticWellness/README.md

 | Email | string | YES |

 ## Change Log
+* **SPRINT 3 COMPLETE**
+* 1.20: *Admin can pick a specific user in order page, and it redirects to order detail page with receipt info* - 09 May 2020
+* 1.19: *Added order page for admins from specific user* - 08 May 2020
+* 1.18: *When an admin logs in, it redirects them to the admin page* - 07 May 2020
 * 1.17: *Admin able to create and update images with Azure blob storage* - 06 May 2020
 * 1.16: *User's input with total amount now passes properly to Auth.Net* - 06 May 2020
 * 1.15: *Hard coded transaction working with Auth.Net* - 05 May 2020